 As you can see from the minimum requirements, you don't need a supercomputer to run Destiny 2.
 Even a computer built in 2012 or 2013 could run the game decently.
 Clearly, Bungie have invested a lot in optimizing the game's performance.
 However, if you want to run the game nice visuals, you do need a little bit of power.

 Compared to many games, Destiny 2 exhibits excellent multi-core/multi-thread CPU utilization, as well as excellent customization for GPU-intensive features.
-Although the CPU load is well spread between the cores, Destiny 2 still depends more on the GPU.
+Although the CPU load is well-spread between the cores, Destiny 2 still depends more on the GPU.
 As such, you could probably get away with a slightly lower than recommended CPU, so long as your GPU was up to specifications.

 To match the minimum specifications, you could build an “Entry” tier PC (~$400) on the Logical Increments parts list.
 That would let you run the game smoothly at 1080p with the settings turned down to Low.

 A note about graphical presets and MSAA: